Courses & Research Development

 Summer Research Development

-Where possible, students meet weekly, or every other week, with their faculty mentors to discuss their research and to raise questions.
-Students are asked to develop a reading list (approximately 20 books and articles), in consultation with their preceptors and mentors, relevant to their research project.
+Where possible, students meet weekly, or every other week, with their graduate student research mentor to discuss their research and to raise questions.
+Students are asked to develop a reading list (approximately 20 books and articles) in consultation with their mentors relevant to their research project.
 Program instructors and graduate students guide MMUF students in various ways:

-1. Similar to a supervised reading course, preceptors introduce their assigned MMUF students to research methods and theories relevant to the students’ research interests.
+- Similar to a supervised reading course, graduate student research mentors introduce their assigned MMUF students to research methods and theories relevant to the student’s research interests.

-2. Preceptors assist students in understanding readings relevant to their research projects and help them to critically situate these readings within a history of thought–-locating them on an “intellectual map” –-appropriate to the student’s field of study.
+- Graduate student research mentors assist students in understanding readings relevant to their research projects and help them to critically situate these readings within a history of thought –locating them on an “intellectual map” – appropriate to the student’s field of study.

-3. In consultation with research librarians and preceptors, students are introduced to the wide variety of research tools available in the Regenstein and Crerar Libraries.
+- In consultation with research librarians and mentors, students are introduced to the various research tools in the Regenstein and Crerar Libraries.

-4. Preceptors guide and oversee the development of the MMUF student’s final requirements for completing the SRTP, namely a research presentation, completed abstract, critical annotated bibliography (minimum of 20 entries), and revised research essays of 15-25 pages.
+- Graduate student research mentors guide and oversee the development of the MMUF student’s final requirements for completing the SRTP: a research presentation, completed abstract, critical annotated bibliography (minimum of 20 entries), and revised research essays of 15-25 pages.